Spanish–Moro conflict: Chinese threat to the Spanish and 1663 Chinese rebellion

 While Governor-General Lara was in office another Chinese invasion threatened.
 A Chinese chieftain named Koxinga, who had been driven forth from his own country by the Tartars, was the leader of it.
 When the Tartars overran China, about the middle of the seventeenth century, Koxinga and many of his followers refused to submit.
 They went to Formosa, drove out the Dutch people, and settled there.
 Later Koxinga laid a plan to take the Philippine Islands and set up his kingdom there.

 Koxinga's chief adviser was an Italian friar named Riccio.
 This friar he had appointed a high mandarin, or nobleman.
 He now sent him to Manila, dressed in the garb of his office, to demand tribute from the Philippine government.

 Naturally this demand caused amazement and alarm in Manila.
 The Spaniards were aghast at the idea of a Catholic priest demanding tribute from a Catholic country, in the name of a heathen ruler.
 Later the authorities at Rome called the friar to account for his conduct.
 At this time, however, the Spanish were at a loss how to act.
 They did not dare send the priest-mandarin away, nor could they give him any answer.
 They therefore kept him waiting in Manila while they made up their minds what to do.

 As was usual, when trouble arose, the government thought that the Chinese in Manila were plotting to take the city.
 They felt sure that these men would be ready to help Koxinga when he came, so everything was made ready for another attack upon the Chinese in Luzon.

 All government troops, both Spanish and native, were collected at Manila.
 So great was the fear, that three important forts were torn down, and the soldiers stationed there were brought to Luzon.
 Only the fort at Caraga, Mindanao, was left standing.
 This one they did not dare to give up; the soldiers there were all that kept the Moros from destroying the settlements on that coast.

 A massacre of the Chinese by the Spanish and Filipinos followed during the rebellion.
 About 5,000 Chinese remained in Manila after the rebellion and massacre.

-After peace was made, Riccio was allowed to go back to Formosa, to tell Koxinga what had been done.
+After peace was made, Riccio was allowed to return to Formosa, to inform Koxinga what had been done.
 He found the chieftain getting ready to come to Manila with an army to take the country, and Riccio told him what had happened.

 Koxinga's rage was great when he heard his mandarin's story.
 He planned to go at once to the islands to punish this wicked cruelty to his countrymen.
 He fell ill, however, and died of fever before he could start.
 Thus Manila escaped the fate that must almost surely have fallen upon the city if the Chinese chief and his great army had reached the bay.